Gubal goatfish

 Calculate heater sizeCare Notes

-- Use fine sand (sugar-sized) and keep it a few inches deep; coarse crushed coral will scrape up their barbels and you will end up with infections.
-They will rearrange the whole bottom, so skip delicate sand-sitting corals and loose frags.
+- Use fine, smooth sand and keep it a few centimeters deep; avoid coarse crushed coral that can damage sensitive barbels.
+Goatfishes will move substrate, so avoid delicate sand‑sitting corals and loose frags.

 - Tankmates: chill, midwater fish that will not harass it are fine; avoid aggressive triggers, big wrasses, and anything that picks at fins or competes hard at the bottom.
 Also do not keep it with tiny shrimp, small crabs, or nano fish - it will eventually vacuum them up.